3ter/Ohmine-Dark-Theme-For-Joplin/README.md

 ## Key Point (custom element)

 The custom element Key Point is super useful while you want to split out a paragraph without using the Heading or Strong Text.
 It also can keeps your mind clear from the sense of overly using the Strong Text or Heading.

-The usage is very similar to the List element but it's much better than a list while you want to describe a key point that with a longer description.
-And also, it's similar to a Custom Title Block too, but you can use the Key Point like a list or heading.
+The usage is very similar to the HTML Description List element.

 3 best timing to use the Key Point: